Skip to main content

 Why use metabolic peels for acne scars?

-Because they fit a logic of controlled remodeling and protocol modulation rather than relying only on aggressive surface injury.
+Because they fit a logic of controlled remodeling, biologic modulation, and indication-based sequencing rather than relying only on aggressive surface injury.

 Related Clinical Topics